sern-handler/website/docs/tutorial/en/intro/whats-sern.md

 - **lack of wholesome community in discord.js**
 - **lack of modularity**

 sern tries to solve all these problems.
-This tutorial is for anyone and everyone, beginners and advanced a like.
+This tutorial is for anyone and everyone, beginners and advanced alike.

 ## Solution